ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ## The HOCON file
 {: #hocon-file}

-Ktor requires you to specify which module or modules does it have to load when starting the server.
+When Ktor is started using a `DevelopmentEngine`, or by calling the `commandLineEnvironment`, it tries to load a HOCON file called `application.conf` from the application resources.

-When using HOCON, you define the initial modules with `ktor.application.modules`.
+You can change the location of the file using [command line arguments](#command-line).

-Modules are just functions that receive an `Application` and configure the server: registering routes, handling requests...
+Ktor only requires you to specify which [module or modules](/servers/application.html#modules) do you want it to load when starting the server using `ktor.application.modules` property.
-{: .note}
+All the other properties are optional.

-A typical, simple HOCON file for Ktor would look like this:
+A typical, simple HOCON file for Ktor (`application.conf`) would look like this:

 ```kotlin
 ktor {